manyone-cph/sampension-tokens/README.md

 * `build-json:shared` - generate a json file for the *shared* tokens
 * `build-js-scss:shared` - generate js and scss files for all tokens
 * `build` - clean folders, then generate the tokens as json, js and scss

+## 👷‍♀️ Workflow

+* `tokens`-branch is used by the designers in the Figma Tokens plugin to pull and push tokens
+* `main`-branch is used by the developers to generate the tokens npm package

+When a designer is happy with their token changes they should make a pull request from `tokens` to `main` - if needed they should ask a developer for an introduction to pull requests.

 ## 🚀 Release